bagelquant/bagel-factor/docs/single-factor-evaluation.md

    - Detailed sections for sorting and regression methods
    - All plots saved in a `plots/` subfolder and referenced in the report

+5. **Data Export for Further Analysis**
+   - All relevant input and output data are automatically saved as CSV files for further analysis:
+     - `data/input/stock_next_returns.csv`: The input next-period returns DataFrame.
+     - `data/input/factor_data.csv`: The input factor values DataFrame.
+     - `data/sort_group_portfolios_next_returns.csv`: Grouped portfolio returns from the sorting method.
+     - `data/sort_factor_next_returns.csv`: High-minus-low (H-L) returns from the sorting method.
+     - `data/sort_ICs.csv`: Information Coefficient (IC) time series for the sorting method.
+     - `data/regression_factor_next_returns.csv`: Regression factor returns (cross-sectional regression coefficients).
+     - `data/regression_ICs.csv`: Information Coefficient (IC) time series for the regression method.
+   - These files are created in the `data/` and `data/input/` subfolders of your project, making it easy to conduct further custom analysis or validation outside the main evaluation workflow.

 ## Report Structure

 ### 1. Highlight Table